 - Prepares new generations of critical thinkers for effective and ethical national and international leadership.
 The mission of the Institute is accomplished through its intensive engagement of students in classes, global research, internships, workshops, simulations and international symposia — all involving national and international leaders from both the public and private sectors.

-For a full list of centers and institutes at Tufts University, review the following topics:
+For a full list of centers and institutes at Tufts University view the Tufts University Fact Book.
+You can also review centers and institutes based on the following topics: